 Also, it’s a great way to teach kids the work that goes into the food we eat, and it doesn’t just come from the grocery store.
 It has to be grown, picked, and cared for.

-But while we have fresh-picked blueberries, you better believe that we will be adding them to summer recipes like these blueberry lemon bars.
+While we have fresh-picked blueberries, you better believe that we will be adding them to summer recipes like these healthy blueberry lemon bars.
 Sweet blueberries with tart lemons are a match made in summer heaven!

 - Make this recipe gluten free by using a gluten free 1-for-1 flour.
 This is usually the way we make them, since my daughter is gluten free.
 If you have Celiac disease, be sure to use gluten free oats and a gluten free 1-for-1 flour.